 How it works is it asks you to set an ‘intention’ before pointing you to a spot on its map.
 The intention you set can be anything you want.
 If you’re looking for an abandoned school or a deserted mental hospital, you type that in and the app will do its best to help you find what you’re looking for.

 According to its creators, the Randonautica app was created to encourage people to venture outside of their day-to-day routine and experience truly random and fascinating locations around them.
 Even if you don’t find what you’re looking for, you will undoubtedly find value in the app in mindfully exploring the world around you.

 Haunted Places Apps Are Also Useful

 The urban exploration apps featured in this article are only a few of the many that are available.
-As urbex grows in popularity, new apps that help explorers do everything from planning their trips to finding places to explore will be created.
+As our hobby grows in popularity, new urbex apps that help explorers do everything from planning their trips to finding places to explore will be created.